Mostly contracting random maps: Negative Lyapunov exponent

 \begin{proof} Take $\chi<0$ such that $\int \log Lf_{\omega} \, d\bar{\mu}<\chi$.
 Since $\log^+ \mathrm{Lip} (f_{\omega})$ is $\bar{\mu}$-integrable by~\eqref{integrability} and $\log L_rf_\omega(x) \leq \log \mathrm{Lip}(f_\omega)$, the reverse Fatou lemma implies that

-Hence, we can find $r>0$ such that $ \int \log L_rf_{\omega}(x)\, d\bar{\mu}<\chi$.
+Hence, we can find an $r>0$ such that $ \int \log L_rf_{\omega}(x)\, d\bar{\mu}<\chi$.
 Again, by the $\bar{\mu}$-integrability condition~\eqref{integrability} and the Birkhoff ergodic theorem\footnote{The Birkhoff ergodic theorem is usually stated for observables $\phi$ in $L^1$.
-However, since this theorem is a consequence of Kingman's subadditive ergodic theorem (see Theorem~\ref{Kingman}), it also holds if $\phi^+\in L^1$.}, for $\bar{\mu}$-almost every $(\omega,x)$, we have
+However, since this theorem is a consequence of Kingman's subadditive ergodic theorem (see Theorem~\ref{Kingman}), it also holds if $\phi^+\in L^1$.}, for $\bar{\mu}$-a.e.~$(\omega,x)$, we have

 where $\omega_k=T^k(\omega)$.
 Let us fix such a point $(\omega,x)$.
 In view of~\eqref{eq:birkhoff}, we find $n_0\in\N$ such that

 Let $B=B(x,s)$ be a small ball centered at $x$ such that $\diam f^{i}_\omega(B) \leq r$ for $i=0,\dots,n_0$. \begin{claim} $f_\omega^n$ is $e^{\chi n}$-contracting on $B$ for any $n\ge n_0$. \end{claim} \begin{proof} We proceed by induction.
 Take $n\geq n_0$ and let us assume that $f_\omega^k$ is $e^{\chi k}$-contracting on~$B$ for any $k=n_0,\dots, n-1$ if $n>n_0$.
 This implies that $f_\omega^k(B)$ has diameter less than $r$ for every $k=0,\dots,n-1$ since $\chi<0$ and $\diam f^{i}_\omega(B) \leq r$ for $i=0,\dots,n_0$.
 Thus, the Lipschitz constant of $f_{\omega_k}$ on $f_\omega^k(B)$ is less than $L_rf_{\omega_k}(f_\omega^k(x))$.
 So we get